ZooCrypt/AutoGnP/README.md

 ```

 Now, you can test everything by opening `examples/ok/bb1.zc` in
-Emacs and executing regions of the file using `Ctrl-c enter`.
+Emacs and executing regions of the file using `Ctrl-c Ctrl-enter`.

 # Examples